-The Riverbank Management Plan addresses the foreshore area along the southern bank of the Parramatta River adjacent to the site, which is vegetated with mangroves.
+The Riverbank Management Plan dated October 2014 addresses the foreshore area along the southern bank of the Parramatta River adjacent to the site, which is vegetated with mangroves (refer to Appendix 7).
 This area is contaminated with asbestos and will need to be remediated.
 This will involve removal of contaminated soils and mangrove vegetation, restoration and revegetation.
 The mangroves are protected under the NSW Fisheries Management Act and are listed as a heritage item (Wetlands Parramatta River) under Parramatta LEP 2011.
 The site is also included in the Wetland Protection Area under Sydney Regional Environmental Plan (Sydney Harbour Catchment) 2005 (SREP 2005).

 Remediation of the foreshore and removal of the mangroves will require approval of various Government authorities and Council.
-It is understood this will be the subject of a development application to be lodged by the proponent at a future stage.
+It is understood this will be the subject to a forthcoming development application.

-During public exhibition of this planning proposal, comments will be sought from the Department of Primary Industries (Office of Water and NSW Fisheries), Office of Environment and Heritage and Roads and Maritime Services.
+During public exhibition of this planning proposal, comments will be sought from the Department of Primary Industries (Office of Water and NSW Fisheries), Office of Environment and Heritage and Roads and Maritime Services and the EPA.